Skip to main contentSkip to data table

 • If only DEX liquidity exists, effectiveExitScore = liquidityScore

-• Documented offchain-issuer eventual exits do not replace missing DEX liquidity; they can only add the primary-market exit bonus when DEX liquidity is already present.
+• Documented offchain-issuer eventual exits remain visible but do not replace missing DEX liquidity without current executable capacity.

 • Redemption uplift is only used when the redemption route is resolved, above the low-confidence / heuristic tier, and not currently impaired by route-availability evidence